Fast, effective, and coherent time series modeling using the sparsity-ranked lasso: Discussion

 \section{Discussion}

 }

-We have shown that the SRL is adaptable to time series data in several ways.
-Not only does the SRLPAC method rival the prediction accuracy of other state-of-the-art forecasting methods, it is able to incorporate exogenous data seamlessly and run considerably faster for large data sets.
-Using the model fit with SRLPAC, we were able to accurately forecast the number of patients who would arrive at the UIHC Emergency Department to within an average of about 7 patients per 10-hour time window.
-We were also able to use the SRLPACx model to make inferences about patterns in the data, finding large correlations between ER arrivals and temperature, month, and holidays.
+When time series data exhibit complex and potentially multiple-mode seasonality as well as exogenous covariates, popular existing modeling strategies lack crucial flexibility.
+We have shown that the sparsity-ranked lasso is adaptable to time series data in several ways.
+Not only do SRL-based methods rival the predictive accuracy of other state-of-the-art forecasting methods, they facilitate the seamless incorporation of exogenous data and run considerably faster for large data sets.
+Joining the sparsity-ranked lasso with the partial autocorrelation function (SRLPAC), we were able to accurately forecast the number of patients who would arrive at the UIHC Emergency Department to within an average of about 8.5 patients per 10-hour time window.
+We were also able to use the SRLPACx model to make inferences about patterns in the data, finding large associations between ER arrivals and temperature, month, and holidays.

+For similar staffing purposes (and more generally), a quantile of the forecast distribution may be preferred to the mean.
+For this goal, we note that forecasts should theoretically be normally distributed asymptotically, so the analyst could compute prediction intervals using the estimated forecast variance based on its parametric form for an AR model.

-Many researchers have shown that SARIMA models are effective in forecasting the number of ER arrivals at other institutions.
-However, we have shown that at least for the UIHC Emergency Department, the SARIMA model does not perform effectively compared to other methods.
-In future work, we will compare the SRLPAC approach to other popular forecasting methods in this domain, which include SARIMAX (SARIMA with exogenous variables) and neural networks.
-We will also investigate model averaging approaches which blend multiple values of the tuning parameters of SRLPAC (\(\gamma\) and \(\lambda\)) based on their likelihoods to provide a potentially more accurate prediction.
+Other researchers have shown that SARIMA models are effective in forecasting the number of ER arrivals for daily data, see \citep{jones2008forecasting} for example.
+However, we have shown that for local hourly data, the SARIMA model does not perform effectively compared to other methods, and the only methods that can predict well and handle exogenous covariates are SRL-based.

+We are not the first to apply the lasso in time series applications (e.g. \citet{Chernozhukov}), though we are unaware of existing methods or software devoted specifically to applying it to seasonal time series.
+Existing variable selection methods for time series models using information criteria typically make use of recency, dropping older lags first as a part of the tuning process.
+Relative to this practice, our methods have an advantage when the lag structure includes some kind of ``delayed effect'' (i.e.~there are gaps in the lag structure).
+We have shown how SRL-based methods can capture this, whereas traditional recency-guided methods using information criteria will not.
+We expect the SRL-based methods to also well-capture gaps in seasonal lag structures; e.g.~when the first and third seasonal lag are important, but the second one is not.